Use a subdomain

 Sender profiles vs domain

 A verified domain authorizes the envelope sender.
 The From address users see still has to live on that domain (or a verified sub-domain).
-Configure the visible “From” name and address in Settings → Brand kit → Sender profiles — read it from the API atGET /api/v1/public/brand-kit.
+Configure the visible “From” name and address in Settings → Brand kit → Sender profiles — read it from the API atGET /api/v1/brand-kit.

 Troubleshooting